How to Pass a local resolution

 Step one: CREATE A TEAM

-Step two: Circulate a petition
+Step tHREE: Circulate a petition

-Step four: spread the word
+Step TWO: spread the word